-- 10.4 A contribution or donation is received on the date that it is accepted by the committee. - 10.4.1 A contribution or donation by check is accepted, at the latest, on the date that the contribution or donation is deposited into the committee account.
-If a committee receives a donation by check at least five business days before the end of a reporting period, the committee must deposit the check or return to the contributor before that reporting period closes. - 10.4.2 A cash contribution or donation is accepted the date the cash is in the committee's possession. - 10.4.3 A contribution or donation made by credit card, PayPal, or other payment intermediary service is accepted on the date the contributor or donor authorizes the payment. - 10.4.4 A non-monetary or in-kind contribution or donation is accepted on the date the committee takes possession of the item, or has the right to possess or use the item. - 10.4.5 For purposes of section 1-45-105.5, C.R.S., concerning contributions by lobbyists to certain state officers and candidates when legislation is under consideration, a contribution is accepted when the pledge is made or possession of the check is transferred to any person not under the control of the issuer, whichever is sooner. - 10.5 A committee must maintain all financial records for 180 days after any general election cycle in which the committee received contributions.
+10.4 A contribution or donation is received on the date that it is accepted by the committee.

+- 10.4.1 A contribution or donation by check is accepted, at the latest, on the date that the contribution or donation is deposited into the committee account.
+If a committee receives a donation by check at least five business days before the end of a reporting period, the committee must deposit the check or return to the contributor before that reporting period closes. - 10.4.2 A cash contribution or donation is accepted the date the cash is in the committee's possession. - 10.4.3 A contribution or donation made by credit card, PayPal, or other payment intermediary service is accepted on the date the contributor or donor authorizes the payment. - 10.4.4 A non-monetary or in-kind contribution or donation is accepted on the date the committee takes possession of the item, or has the right to possess or use the item. - 10.4.5 For purposes of section 1-45-105.5, C.R.S., concerning contributions by lobbyists to certain state officers and candidates when legislation is under consideration, a contribution is accepted when the pledge is made or possession of the check is transferred to any person not under the control of the issuer, whichever is sooner. - 10.4.6 If a candidate or committee accepts a contribution or donation from a joint account and the contributor or donor is not specified, the candidate or committee may determine how to apportion the contribution or donation. - 10.5 A committee must maintain all financial records for 180 days after any general election cycle in which the committee received contributions.
 If a complaint is filed against the committee, the committee must maintain financial records until final disposition of the complaint and any consequent litigation.
 The committee must maintain LLC affirmations for one year after the end of the election cycle.
 [Colo.
 Const.
 Article XXVIII, Section 3(9)] - 10.6 If a committee receives a contribution in excess of the contribution limit, the committee must return the excess to the contributor within ten days of receipt or within three days after receiving notification from the Secretary of State, whichever is sooner, and will not be held liable. - 10.7 Contributions by anonymous contributor - 10.7.1 A committee may not keep anonymous contributions of \$20 or more. - 10.7.2 Anonymous contributions are contributions where the identity of the contributor or other required reporting information is unknown. - 10.7.3 A committee must donate an anonymous contribution of \$20 or more to a charitable organization recognized by the Internal Revenue Service, or transmit the contribution to the State Treasurer within 30 days after receipt. - 10.8 Reporting contributions and loans: - 10.8.1 If a candidate does not accept voluntary spending limits, the candidate may make unlimited contributions from his or her personal funds to his or her candidate committee.